Updated Feb 19, 2026

 For dry skin, succinic acid hydrates without clogging pores and helps restore your skin’s natural moisture balance.

 If you have sensitive skin, succinic acid may be the solution you’ve been searching for.
-You can use it for exfoliation and deep cleansing without developing irritation like you would if you used an AHA or BHA-based exfoliant.
+You can use it for exfoliation and deep cleansing without developing skin irritation, unlike with AHA or BHA-based exfoliants.

 Succinic Acid In Products